 We acknowledge that our services are not the best solution for every business, much like how not every business is an ideal client for us.
 However, when working together is the right fit for both parties, we can come together to use monthly financial statements to monitor and grow your business, run your payroll efficiently while you maintain as much or as little control as you like, or both!
 Continue reading to learn about the technical components, values, and beliefs that it takes for us to be a good match.

 What types of clients does CSI work with?
 We aren’t set up like your standard accounting firm; we don’t work with individuals’ annual tax filing, unless you’re a business owner client of ours.
 Here’s the base level of the CSI client pyramid: the technical components of the businesses that we work with.

-- You need to be a small or medium-sized business that isn’t large enough to warrant having an internal accounting or payroll department.
+You need to be a small or medium-sized business that isn’t large enough to warrant having an internal accounting or payroll department.
 This also means you should have a revenue of $500K-$5M.

-You need to have an operating location in the continental United States, not including Hawaii or Alaska.
+You need to have an operating location in the United States.
+We cannot service businesses in other countries.

 Values of a Client